isaaccarrington/roblox-obby/README.md

 number.
 For example, `Checkpoint24` will have `local CHECKPOINT_VALUE = 24`.

-You will also need to update `Leaderboard` for every checkpoint by adding more `elseif` statements to checkout which checkpoint you have reached.
+You will also need to update `Leaderboard` for every checkpoint by adding more `elseif` statements to evaluate which checkpoint you have reached.
 You will duplicate:
 ```lua
 elseif progressStat.Value ==1 then